-If the copyright infringement is prosecuted in a criminal court, then the defendant may be looking at considerable jail time.
+If a copyright infringement is prosecuted in a criminal court, then the defendant may be looking at considerable jail time.

-If the defendant uses the copyrighted works to make profit, then this is considered actual damage.
-The defendant is then asked to compensate the exact sum of damages, if the copyright owner can provide evidence of such damages.
+If the defendant uses the copyrighted works to make a profit, then this is considered actual damage.
+The defendant is then asked to compensate for the exact sum of damages if the copyright owner can provide evidence of such damages.
 This ensures the return of all copyrighted material proceedings to their lawful owner.

 Other Related Articles… What is Copyright Infringement | Non-Copyrighted Images | Understanding Fair Use Copyright | Copyright VS Trademark | How to Copyright | Business Strategy Guide | Content Marketing Tips